Chaindoc

 Keep this short but complete.
 An uninvolved reader should immediately understand what the project is and why it exists.

-• Project Background: Summarize the business problem or opportunity that the project addresses.
+• Project background: Summarize the business problem or opportunity the project addresses.

-• Parties Involved: Identify the legal entity names of both the client and the service provider.
+• Parties involved: Identify the legal entity names of both client and provider.

-This is the operational core of the SOW.
-It lists every task the provider will perform and, equally important, explicitly names what is excluded.
+This is the operational core.
+If you only get one section right, make it this one.
+List every task the provider will perform and explicitly name what is excluded.
 A work breakdown structure (WBS) works well for multi-phase projects.

-• Out-of-Scope Exclusions: Explicitly name services and activities that won't be provided.
-This one clause prevents more scope disputes than anything else in the document.
+• Out-of-scope exclusions: Explicitly name services and activities that won't be provided.
+This single clause prevents more scope disputes than anything else in the document.

 This is where most SOWs fall apart.
 If your acceptance criteria are subjective, you will argue about whether the work is done.
-Write them so that someone who was not involved in the project could look at a deliverable and decide: pass or fail.
+Write them so a reviewer who was not involved in the project can look at a deliverable and decide pass or fail.

-• Acceptance Criteria: Define the measurable conditions each deliverable must meet for approval (e.g., "The dashboard loads in under 2 seconds on a 4G connection").
+• Acceptance criteria: Define the measurable conditions each deliverable must meet (e.g., "The dashboard loads in under 2 seconds on a 4G connection").

-• Review and Sign-Off Process: Specify the review window (e.g., "Client has 5 business days to review and accept or reject each deliverable"), the feedback format, and the escalation path for disagreements.
+• Review and sign-off process: Specify the review window (e.g., "Client has 5 business days to accept or reject"), the feedback format, and the escalation path.

 Dates make things real.
 Without hard dates, milestones drift and nobody notices until the budget is gone.

-• Task Dependencies: Identify which tasks must be completed before others can begin, and note any client-side dependencies.
-A Gantt chart can visualize these dependencies across the full project timeline.
+• Task dependencies: Identify which tasks must be completed before others can begin, and note client-side dependencies.

 • Hard due dates for each deliverable, not just phases.